-Description of the Funds
+Description of the Portfolios

-With the exception of the Multi-Disciplinary Income Fund, the investment objectives listed below are fundamental objectives and therefore cannot be changed without the approval of shareholders.
-The investment objective of the Multi-Disciplinary Income Fund is non-fundamental and can be changed without the approval of shareholders upon 60 days' notice to shareholders.
+With the exception of the Multi-Disciplinary Income Portfolio, the investment objectives listed below are fundamental objectives and therefore cannot be changed without the approval of shareholders.

-The Internet Fund
+The Internet Portfolio

-The Internet Fund is a non-diversified fund with an investment objective of long-term growth of capital.
-The Fund seeks to obtain current income as a secondary objective.
-The Fund is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
-The Fund seeks to achieve its investment objective by investing all of its investable assets in its corresponding Portfolio.
-Except during temporary defensive periods, the Internet Portfolio invests at least 80% of its net assets plus any borrowings for investment purposes in common stocks, convertible securities, warrants and other equity securities having the characteristics of common stocks (such as American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") and International Depositary Receipts ("IDRs")), of U.S. and foreign companies engaged in the Internet and Internet-related activities.
-The Internet Portfolio may also invest in exchange-traded funds ("ETFs") and purchase and write options for hedging purposes and/or direct investment and whose businesses are vastly improved through the distribution of content and reduction of costs with the use of the Internet, such as content providers, computer hardware and software, venture capital, Internet service providers, Internet portals, wireless/broadband access, e-commerce, financial service companies, auction houses, and telecommunications.
-The Fund should not be used as a trading vehicle.
+The Internet Portfolio is a non-diversified portfolio with an investment objective of long-term growth of capital.
+The Internet Portfolio seeks to obtain current income as a secondary objective.
+The Portfolio is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
+Except during temporary defensive periods, the Internet Portfolio invests at least 80% of its net assets plus any borrowings for investment purposes in common stocks, convertible securities, warrants and other equity securities having the characteristics of common stocks (such as American Depositary Receipts ("ADRs"), Global Depositary Receipts ("GDRs") and International Depositary Receipts ("IDRs")), of U.S. and foreign companies engaged in the Internet and Internet-related activities and whose businesses are vastly improved through the distribution of content and reduction of costs with the use of the Internet, such as content providers, computer hardware and software, venture capital, Internet service providers, Internet portals, wireless/broadband access, e-commerce, financial services companies, auction houses, and telecommunications.
+The Internet Portfolio may also invest in ETFs and purchase and write options for hedging purposes and/or direct investment.
+This Portfolio should not be used as a trading vehicle.

-The Global Fund
+The Global Portfolio

-The Global Fund is a diversified fund with an investment objective of long-term growth of capital.
-The Fund is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
-The Fund seeks to achieve its investment objective by investing all of its investable assets in its corresponding Portfolio.
+The Global Portfolio is a diversified portfolio with an investment objective of long-term growth of capital.
+The Portfolio is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
 Except during temporary defensive periods, the Portfolio invests at least 65% of its net assets plus any borrowings for investment purposes in equity securities of foreign and U.S. companies listed on publicly traded exchanges in countries around the world, and in ETFs.
-The Fund should not be used as a trading vehicle.
+This Portfolio should not be used as a trading vehicle.

-The Paradigm Fund
+The Paradigm Portfolio

-The Paradigm Fund is a non-diversified fund with an investment objective of long-term growth of capital.
-The Fund is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
-The Fund seeks to achieve its investment objective by investing all of its investable assets in its corresponding Portfolio.
-Except during temporary defensive periods, the Portfolio invests at least 65% of its net assets in the common stocks, convertible securities, warrants and other securities having the characteristics of common stocks (such as ADRs, GDRs, and IDRs) of U.S. and foreign companies, and in ETFs.
-The Portfolio will invest in companies that the Investment Adviser believes are undervalued, that have high returns on equity, and that are well positioned to reduce their costs, extend the reach of their distribution channels and experience significant growth in their assets or revenues.
-The Fund should not be used as a trading vehicle.
+The Paradigm Portfolio is a non-diversified portfolio with an investment objective of long-term growth of capital.
+The Portfolio is designed for long-term investors who understand and are willing to accept the risk of loss involved in investing in a mutual fund seeking long-term capital growth.
+Except during temporary defensive periods, the Portfolio invests at least 65% of its total net assets in common stocks, convertible securities, warrants and other securities having the characteristics of common stocks (such as ADRs, GDRs, and IDRs) of U.S. and foreign companies, and in ETFs.
+The Portfolio will invest in companies that the Investment Adviser believes are undervalued and that have, or are expected to soon have, high returns on equity, and that are well positioned to reduce their costs, extend the reach of their distribution channels and experience significant growth in their assets or revenues.
+This Portfolio should not be used as a trading vehicle.

-The Small Cap Opportunities Fund
+The Small Cap Opportunities Portfolio